About Corn Kings and One-Horse Thieves

 My argument was that the characteristics of each region affected population migrations which affected culture.
 Emigrants from hill country in Tennessee and Kentucky sought hill country in western and southern Illinois.
 The prairie-and-grove ecology of central Illinois appealed to farmers from the richer soil part of Ohio, the flat treeless Grand Prairie appealed to German and Dutch farmers who were familiar with such terrain.
 Thus were the seeds of political ad social discord sown; among other effects, the hill people could never compete in a commercial ag economy.

-In any event, having promised to write a history of the kingdom of my youth, I faced the problem of what to put in it.
 The shelves were crowded with commemorations, self-serving institutional autobiographies, and, most recently, product promotions in the form of town histories intended to tempt blurry-eyed travelers off the interstates for plaque-reading and a snack.
 Most were addressed to readers assumed to not really be interested in history but in the antique and the antic; some seemed addressed to readers not interested in reading.

 I wanted in part to explore aspects of the story usually left untold by earlier authors because of inattention, politics, snobbery, or lack of raw material, not so much to correct historical slights as to enrich the tale.
 I wanted to re-introduce Native Americans into the popular narrative, for example, but not as victims or exotic primitives.
 The more recent research has revealed them as people who confronted the same sorts of challenges posed by living in mid-Illinois that Euro-Americans would confront and who contrived their own solutions, from organizing an urban society to coping with a changed resource base.